 Eczema does well with cream formulations because they hydrate the skin better by locking in moisture, especially if you apply it after your bath or shower.
 The thicker the cream, the better it is at locking in water.

 Sensitive skin should stick to physical blockers because they are less likely to cause an allergic reaction.
 One of our highest priorities at Vitalogy Skincare is preventing and treating skin cancers.
 Our highly qualified, expert Dermatology Providers care deeply about the health of their patients.
 If you have any questions or concerns about the use of sunscreens and skin cancer, reach out and schedule an appointment.
-We are available at any of our locations in Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.
+We are available at any of our locations in Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, and San Marcos.